 In some cultures, at 13 you become a young adult.

-Read the stories how a boy and a girl received great responsibilities in their teenage years.
+Read God Loves You Teenager - including stories how a boy and a girl received great responsibilities in their teenage years

 The word "teenager" was not used until the last hundred years or so.
 Not long ago, many young people had to handle much greater responsibilities at a much younger age, and in many parts of the world, this is still true.